StrongShiv8/strongshiv8.github.io/_posts/2024-03-06-VulnNet-Roasted.md

 {: .nolineno}
 ## SMB Enumeration ⤵️

-I got this domain name from this null credentials login attempt ->
+I got this domain name from this null credentials login attempt 🔽
 ![Image](Pasted%20image%2020240226221215.png)
 _Domain Name is ▶️ vulnnet-rst.local_
-Lets see the share access with Anonymous login or not ->
+Lets see the share access with Anonymous login or not 🔽
 ![Image](Pasted%20image%2020240226221107.png)
 _READ Access on smb shares_
 > If I get the **<span style="color:#00ff91">IPC$</span>** share access that means that I can enumerate users through netexec tool.
-{: prompt-tips}
+{: .prompt-tip }

-I got the usernames and the group names like this ->
+I got the usernames and the group names like this 🔽
 ![Image](Pasted%20image%2020240226215905.png)
 _User and Group enum with netexec_
-Lets collect them in a file ->
+Lets collect them in a file 🔽
 ```bash
 ┌──(kali🔥kali)-[~/Downloads/Tryhackme/VulnNet_Roasted]
 └─$ cat a.txt| cut -d '\' -f 2 | grep SidTypeUser | awk '{print $1}'